 The result of the Reorganization will be that your current company, NWLIC, will be merged with MergerCo and NWLIC will become a subsidiary of Newco.
-Newco's restated certificate of incorporation is included as Annex II to this proxy statement/prospectus.
+Newco's restated certificate of incorporation is included as Annex II to this proxy statement/ prospectus and a copy of Newco's bylaws is included as Annex III to this proxy statement/prospectus.
 For more information regarding your rights as a shareholder before and after the Reorganization, see "Description of Newco Capital Stock," "Description of NWLIC Capital Stock," and "Comparative Rights of Newco Capital Stock and NWLIC Capital Stock."